Saint Ludmila (Svatá Ludmila), Op. 71, B144, B205

 approx. 2 hr.
 30 min.

-The figure of St Ludmila, regarded as one of the most important Czech saints, had intrigued Dvorak for many years.
-Back in 1872, namely thirteen years before he composed this oratorio, the Prague paper Hudebni listy printed a report which stated that Dvorak was working on a piece devoted to this subject matter.
+The figure of St Ludmila, regarded as one of the most important Czech saints, had intrigued Dvořák for many years.
+Back in 1872, namely thirteen years before he composed this oratorio, the Prague paper Hudební listy printed a report which stated that Dvořák was working on a piece devoted to this subject matter.
 Without doubt, this was merely a plan he had in mind, which ultimately never bore fruit.
-After the triumph of the oratorio Stabat mater in England, the composer received a new commission in 1884 from the music festival in Leeds.
-The organisers requested a work with a biblical theme lasting about ninety minutes.
-Dvorak proposed to write a full-length cantata, and the festival committee agreed to this.
-What they weren’t so pleased about was the choice of theme: while the committee repeatedly recommended to Dvorak that he write a work on a biblical, thus internationally comprehensible, theme, the composer insisted on a story from Czech history.
+After the triumph of the oratorio Stabat Mater in England, Dvořák received a new commission in 1884 from the music festival in Leeds: the organisers requested a composition with a biblical theme.
+Dvořák proposed to write a full-length work, and the festival committee agreed to this.
+What they weren’t so pleased about was the choice of theme: while the committee repeatedly recommended to Dvořák that he write a work on a biblical, thus internationally comprehensible, theme, the composer insisted on a story from Czech history.
 He eventually managed to convince the committee to accept his idea.
-He first approached Marie Cervinkova-Riegrova for a suitable libretto, but she declined due to other commitments.
-The composer thus turned to leading Czech poet Jaroslav Vrchlicky, who complied with his wishes.
+He first approached Marie Červinková-Riegrová for a suitable libretto, but she declined due to other commitments.
+The composer thus turned to leading Czech poet Jaroslav Vrchlický, who complied with his wishes.

-Dvorak took great pride in his oratorio Saint Ludmila and invested all his efforts in its composition.
+Dvořák took great pride in his oratorio Saint Ludmila and invested all his efforts in its composition.
 It is one of the composer’s most comprehensive works, both in terms of its length and the number of vocal and instrumental performers involved.
 Unabridged, the work lasts about two and a half hours and is written for a full orchestra, mixed choir and five soloists.
-Dvorak’s total concentration on such a demanding compositional structure took its toll, however: the supreme mental exertion required gave rise to fits of agoraphobia which he then suffered for the remainder of his life.
-Dvorak’s pupil and son-in-law Josef Suk states in his memoirs that “as he worked on the oratorio Saint Ludmila, Dvorak was tired, agitated and had severe stomach problems.
+Dvořák’s total concentration on such a demanding compositional structure took its toll, however: the supreme mental exertion required gave rise to fits of agoraphobia which he then suffered for the remainder of his life.
+Dvořák’s pupil and son-in-law Josef Suk states in his memoirs that “as he worked on the oratorio Saint Ludmila, Dvořák was tired, agitated and had severe stomach problems.
 He was very despondent at that time and his family truly feared for his life.”
-This state of affairs was also confirmed by Dvorak’s American assistant, Josef Kovarik, according to whom, “when the Master was writing his Saint Ludmila for England, he was overworked and, from then on, he suffered fits of anxiety and was often afraid even to cross the street.”
-Dvorak worked on the oratorio for more than eight months, during which time he refused most of his visitors and invitations to conduct.
-In the years 1895 and 1901 he returned to Saint Ludmila to make significant cuts for a shorter stage version.
+This state of affairs was also confirmed by Dvořák’s American assistant, Josef Kovařík, according to whom, “when the Master was writing his Saint Ludmila for England, he was overworked and, from then on, he suffered fits of anxiety and was often afraid even to cross the street.”
+Dvořák worked on the oratorio for more than eight months, during which time he refused most of his visitors and invitations to conduct.
+In the years 1895 and 1901 he returned to Saint Ludmila to make a shorter stage version.

-In his libretto Jaroslav Vrchlicky described a key event which occurred at the dawn of Czech history: the conversion of Slav paganism to Christianity.
+In his libretto Jaroslav Vrchlický described a key event which occurred at the dawn of Czech history: the conversion of Slav paganism to Christianity.
 He divided the oratorio’s libretto into three parts.
-In the first part the hermit Ivan arrives at Melnik castle and reveals to the pagan, idolatrous crowd the truth about the presence of only one God.
+In the first part the hermit Ivan arrives at Mšlnik castle and reveals to the pagan, idolatrous crowd the truth about the presence of only one God.
 In the second part Princess Ludmila seeks out Ivan in the forest; she wishes to be baptised.
-There she encounters Borivoj, who is willing to convert to the Christian faith if he can have Ludmila as his wife.
-The third part of the oratorio depicts a grand ceremony at Velehrad, where Ludmila, together with Borivoj, and with them the entire Czech nation, are baptised by Bishop Methodius.
-Vrchlicky’s text has its weaknesses, particularly with regard to the portrayal of the individual characters: The apostle Ivan is not rendered as someone who spreads love and faith through his new teachings – he instead shows traits of fanaticism as he destroys the pagan idols; Ludmila’s sudden conversion to the new faith does not appear entirely natural, either; and Borivoj’s motivation behind his acceptance of Christ is contentious at the very least.
+There she encounters Bořivoj, who is willing to convert to the Christian faith if he can have Ludmila as his wife.
+The third part of the oratorio depicts a grand ceremony at Velehrad, where Ludmila, together with Bořivoj, and with them the entire Czech nation, are baptised by Bishop Methodius.
+Vrchlický’s text has its weaknesses, particularly with regard to the portrayal of the individual characters: The apostle Ivan is not rendered as someone who spreads love and faith through his new teachings – he instead shows traits of fanaticism as he destroys the pagan idols; Ludmila’s sudden conversion to the new faith does not appear entirely natural, either; and Bořivoj’s motivation behind his acceptance of Christ is contentious at the very least.

 premiere and subsequent performances

-• 12 June 1987, Prague, Dvorak Hall of Rudolfinum; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Gabriela Benackova (Saint Ludmila), Vera Soukupova (Svatava), Wieslaw Ochman (Borivoj), Peter Mikulas (Saint Ivan), Miroslav Kopp (A Farmer); conductor: Vaclav Neumann
+• 12 June 1987, Prague, Dvořák Hall of Rudolfinum; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Gabriela Beňačková (Saint Ludmila), Věra Soukupová (Svatava), Wiesław Ochman (Bořivoj), Peter Mikuláš (Saint Ivan), Miroslav Kopp (A Farmer); conductor: Václav Neumann

-• 3 October 1993, Brussels; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Eva Urbanova (Saint Ludmila), Marta Benackova (Svatava), Vladimír Dolezal (Borivoj), Peter Mikulas (Saint Ivan), Miroslav Kopp (A Farmer); conductor: Jiri Belohlavekk.
+• 3 October 1993, Brussels; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Eva Urbanová (Saint Ludmila), Marta Beňačková (Svatava), Vladimír Doležal (Bořivoj), Peter Mikuláš (Saint Ivan), Miroslav Kopp (A Farmer); conductor: Jiří Bělohlávek.

-• 15 and 16 May 2004, Prague, Smetana Hall of the Municipal House; Czech Philharmonic Orchestra, Prague Philharmonic Choir, Bambini di Praga; soloists: Eva Urbanova (Saint Ludmila), Bernarda Fink (Svatava), Stanislav Matis (Borivoj), Peter Mikulas (Saint), Ales Briscein (A Farmer); conductor: Jiri Belohlavek.
+• 15 and 16 May 2004, Prague, Smetana Hall of the Municipal House; Czech Philharmonic Orchestra, Prague Philharmonic Choir, Bambini di Praga; soloists: Eva Urbanová (Saint Ludmila), Bernarda Fink (Svatava), Stanislav Matis (Bořivoj), Peter Mikuláš (Saint Ivan), Aleš Briscein (A Farmer); conductor: Jiří Bělohlávek.

-• 15 September 2018, Prague, Dvorak Hall of Rudolfinum; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Katerina Knezikova (Saint Ludmila), Alena Kropackova (Svatava), Richard Samek (Borivoj), Jozef Benci (Saint), Ondřej Koplík (A Farmer); conductor: Jakub Hrusa.
+• 15 September 2018, Prague, Dvořák Hall of Rudolfinum; Czech Philharmonic Orchestra, Prague Philharmonic Choir; soloists: Kateřina Kněžíková (Saint Ludmila), Alena Kropáčková (Svatava), Richard Samek (Bořivoj), Jozef Benci (Saint Ivan), Ondřej Koplík (A Farmer); conductor: Jakub Hrůša.

 “When I sing Saint Ludmila I have a feeling of something unearthly; how could someone have written music like this?
 At the end of the first part, you hear notes that open up.
 The song here is about the light which is to come from above, and I always have the impression that the roof of the hall opens up and that light really does shine down on us.
 It always happens to me, always at this point in the work.
 The feeling is incredibly strong.”